GoogleCloudPlatform/python-docs-samples/tables/automl/notebooks/purchase_prediction/README.md

 We recommend hosting using the VM for two main reasons:
 1. The VM can be provisioned to be much, much more powerful than either your local machine or the default runtime allocated by the colab notebook.
 2. The colab is currently configured to run on either your local machine or a VM.
-It requires you to upload both the client library and a service account key to the machine from which you are hosting the colab.
+It requires you to install the AutoML client library and uplaod a service account key to the machine from which you are hosting the colab.
 These two actions can be done the default hosted runtime, but would require a different set of instructions not detailed in this specific colab.
 To see them, refer to the AutoML Tables sample colab found in the tutorials section of the [documentation](https://cloud.google.com/automl-tables/docs/).
 Specifically step 2.

 ### 2. Initialize and authenticate
-We created and downloaded a service account key associated with the project.
-This key is in the form of a json file.
-It was uploaded to the VM that was hosting the notebook session.
-We moved it into the same directory as the notebook was being hosted in, so it was easy to reference.
+The client library installation is entirely self explanatory in the colab.

-We also downloaded the client library, which can be found here.
-This library comes in a zipped tar file, which We also uploaded to the VM.
-This would allow the notebook code to unzip, and install the client library.
+The authentication process is only slightly more complex: run the second code block entitled "Authenticate using service account key  and create a client" and then upload the service account key you created in the set up step
 	Would also recommend setting a global variable

 ```export GOOGLE_APPLICATION_CREDENTIALS=`<path to your service account key>` ```